gracco/sysadmin-interview-questions/README.md

   - Yes.
   - PRT record stands for pointer record  and maps a IPV4 address to a CNAME
   - NS record stands for name server and indicates with name server is authoritative for the domain
-  - SOA record stands for State of Authority and is easily  one of the most important DNS records because stores information like whe the domain was last updated.
+  - SOA record stands for State of Authority and is easily  one of the most important DNS records because stores information like when the domain was last updated.

 * What is a Split-Horizon DNS?
   - It's the hability of the DNS answer a different answer to a query based on the source of the query.
 A common use it's when the DNS server for internal and external queries.
    We can use views to configure this.

 * What is the sticky bit?
   - It's a permission bit that is set on a file or a directory  that lets only the owner of the file/directory or the root user to delete or rename the file.

 * What does the immutable bit do to a file?
   - It makes the file immutable, any user can change the state of the file or create hard links.

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
-  - A hardlink points to the same inode as the original file, so if a user delete a hardlink or a original file will be OK, a softlink it's a shorcut.
+  - All files in the linux filesystem it's a link to a inode, a hard link it's a new link to the same inode (if you remove or rename the old or the new link, the file will be intact, but any change in the data on the inode is reflected in all files that refer to that inode), the file system will only delete the inode if you don't have any link for this inode.
+Because of that a hardlink on works in files in the same file system.

+  - A softlink, it's a link that points the link from the inode, so it's a link from a link if the first link change the name or be deleted, the soft link will break, but you can use between differents filesystems.

 * What is an inode and what fields are stored in an inode?
   - Each object in the filesystem is represented by a inode that stores all the information about the file, like file type, permissions, owner, group, file size, file access, change and modification time (never birth time), file deletion time, number of links, extended attributes.
-Each inode has a unique number
+Each inode has a unique number and you can see all this information using ``` stat filename ```

 * How to force/trigger a file system check on next reboot?
   - Create a file named forcefsck in the root folder